 5.1 What is ADR

-The LoRa network allows terminal devices to use all available data rates one by one.
+The LR network allows terminal devices to use all available data rates one by one.
 The LoRaWAN protocol adjusts and optimizes the data rate of the static terminal according to this feature, which is called data rate adaptation (ADR).